AllenInstitute/EducationAndEngagement/VisualCoding/README.md

 The lesson assumes students have some familiarity with python.
 Specifically students are expected to be familiar with:

-for loops
+- for loops,
-enumerate is demonstrated
+- enumerate is demonstrated
-**numpy**: creating and working with arrays **pandas**: simple dataframe functions
+- **numpy**: creating and working with arrays
+- **pandas**: simple dataframe functions
-**matplotlib**: plot, imshow, labeling axes (errorbars, axvspan, axhline are also used, but are demonstrated in the notebooks)
+- **matplotlib**: plot, imshow, labeling axes (errorbars, axvspan, axhline are also used, but are demonstrated in the notebooks)

 A pdf of the `Visual Coding 2P Cheat Sheet` is also in this repository to help students familiarize themselves with the dataset and SDK functions.